vivekkairi/run-gemini-cli/workflows/issue-triage/README.md

 This workflow is defined in `workflows/issue-triage/gemini-issue-automated-triage.yml` and is triggered when an issue is opened or reopened.
 It uses the Gemini CLI to analyze the issue and apply relevant labels.

+If the triage process encounters an error, the workflow will post a comment on the issue, including a link to the action logs for debugging.

 ### Scheduled Issue Triage

 This workflow is defined in `workflows/issue-triage/gemini-issue-scheduled-triage.yml` and runs on a schedule (e.g., every hour).
 It finds any issues that have no labels or have the `status/needs-triage` label and then uses the Gemini CLI to triage them.
 This workflow can also be manually triggered.